FAR-Lab/Interactive-Lab-Hub/Lab 4/README.md

 As you can see in the front view, the face is at the bottom left, the weather update is in a screen (the miniPiTFT) in the top right, and the proximity sensor is in the center top.
 I ended up not including a screen for the mask alert since I was not actually able to receive the OLED display.
 Instead, the system just reminds the user to not forget their mask.

+While it is hard to see, I actually wrapped cling wrap around the device board to give it some reflectivity and make it seem more "mirror"-like.

 ### Demo
 The system working completely is shown in the demo below: